Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company’s Board of Directors is responsible for the matters stated in section 134(5) of the

-fair view of the financial position, financial performance, including other comprehensive
+view of the financial position, financial performance, including other comprehensive income,

-income, changes in equity and cash flows of the Company in accordance with the Ind AS and
+changes in equity and cash flows of the Company in accordance with the Ind AS and other

-other accounting principles generally accepted in India.
-This responsibility also includes
+accounting principles generally accepted in India.
+This responsibility also includes maintenance of

-safeguarding the assets of the Company and for preventing and detecting frauds and other
+assets of the Company and for preventing and detecting frauds and other irregularities; selection

-adequate internal financial controls, that were operating effectively for ensuring the accuracy
+financial controls, that were operating effectively for ensuring the accuracy and completeness of

-and completeness of the accounting records, relevant to the preparation and presentation of the
+the accounting records, relevant to the preparation and presentation of the standalone financial

 In preparing the standalone financial statements, management is responsible for assessing the